GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 /opt/jetty-9.3/temp/jetty-localhost-8081-oxauth.war-_oxauth-any-9071517269463235631.dir/webapp/
 ```

-Thus a modified `login.xhtml` page put under `custom/pages/` will be used instead of
+Thus, a modified `login.xhtml` page put under `custom/pages/` will be used instead of
 `webapp/login.xhtml` file from the exploded archive.
 You can use files unpacked there
 as a base for your own customized files.